sachanayush47/Gmail-Table-Parser-Valyx/Readme.md

         - csv
     - To run server: npm run dev
     - Server runs at port 8000
-    - Make sure port 8000 and 3000 are not being by any other service
+    - Make sure port 8000 and 3000 are not being used by any other service
     - Entry point of the server is 'index.js' at the root
     - Resources folder contain the files to test the application.
 It have 2 files i.e 'bank.pdf' to directly test it out and 'statement.docx' is just an docx version of bank.pdf to modify the data per your needs.

 Working?

     - All the downloaded pdf will be stored under directory 'downloadedPdfs/'
     - To download PDF, it uses gmail API.
 It uses google OAuth to authenticate.
 You need to authorize the application by running 'npm run generateToken'
     - To parse table from the PDF, it uses pdfplumber python library.
+Node.js executes 'tableParser.py'.
+You can find 'tableParser.py' under 'util' folder
-    - After successfull parsing, it saves the parsed into a csv file 'data.csv' at root directory
+    - After successfull parsing, it saves the parsed data into a csv file 'data.csv' at root directory

 APIs?

     1. Downloads PDF from emails and Parses table from PDF
         - ROUTE: GET /api/v1/pdf/generate-data-from-email/
+        - RETURNS: All parsed data in a list

     2. Find records within a date
         - ROUTE: GET /api/v1/pdf/find-records?startDate={DATE}&endDate={DATE}
+        - RETURNS: List of records satisfying condition

         - Query string is optional
         - Date format should be: MM/DD/YYYY
         - IF the dates are not provided then return all records.